Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 == Changelog ==

 = 1.4 =
+* Update Premium Block Style and Behaviour
+* Support for Premium Content in email subscription and reader.
 * Add plugin to notify users of Block Patterns new location.
 * Add default link colors to the editor.